-Early Care and Education providers who have OECE funding agreements are required to use the following two data systems– COCOA & The California Workforce Registry.
+Early Care and Education programs that have OECE funding agreements are required to use the following two data systems– COCOA & The California Workforce Registry.

-The Help Desk provides technical support to providers and staff in OECE-funded child care programs on their use of required data systems, including trouble-shooting, orienting staff to the systems, demonstrating how the systems work, and explaining processes.
+The Help Desk provides technical support to OECE-funded child care programs on their use of required data systems, including trouble-shooting, orienting staff to the systems, demonstrating how the systems work, and explaining processes.
 Help Desk support is offered in Cantonese, Spanish and English.
-You can reach the Help Desk by calling (415) 343-3358 or by emailing Emily Kraybill at firstname.lastname@example.org.
+You can reach the Help Desk by calling (415) 343-3358 or by emailing Emily Kraybill at email@example.com.

 Attendance Sheets are used to monitor participation in programs for children using vouchers.